mwess/GreedyFHist/temp_docs/installation.md

 GreedyFHist has one external dependency, which is `greedy` (https://sites.google.com/view/greedyreg/about).

 `greedy` can be installed using the official instructions.
-It also comes with ITK-SNAP (http://www.itksnap.org).
+It also comes with ITS-SNAP (http://www.itksnap.org).

 ## Installing Greedy via Docker